haikuowuya/AndroidElementals/README.md

 | Title | Description |
 | :----------: | :--------: |
-[Update Checker](https://github.com/rampo/UpdateChecker) | Increase your app's updates [android-styled-dialogs](https://github.com/inmite/android-styled-dialogs) | A simple library for styling Android dialogs in the Holo theme.
-It also removes boilerplate code for displaying simple dialogs.
+[Update Checker](https://github.com/rampo/UpdateChecker) | Increase your app's updates [Android Style Dialogs](https://github.com/inmite/android-styled-dialogs) | A simple library for styling Android dialogs in the Holo theme.
+It also removes boilerplate code for displaying simple dialogs

 #### <a name="toastsui">Toasts